Wake Forest University Department of Counseling

 Lesson 2: Schizophrenia Spectrum and Other Psychotic Disorders

-Read the following in your SET text:
+Read the following in the SET text:

-Chapter 3
+• Chapter 3

-Read the following in your DSM-5-TR text:
+Read the following in the DSM-5-TR text:

-pp. 101–138: Focus on Key Features That Define the Psychotic Disorders (pp. 101–104), Schizophrenia (pp. 113–121), and Catatonia (pp. 134–136).
+• pp. 101–138: Focus on Key Features That Define the Psychotic Disorders (pp. 101–104), Schizophrenia (pp. 113–121), and Catatonia (pp. 134–136).
 Skim other disorders.

 Read the following article:

-(DeAngelis.
+• DeAngelis.
 (2021) Mental illness and violence: Debunking myths, addressing realities.

 None